gjoseph24/metadata-for-biodiversity-maps/index.md

 ---

-# Additional Questions to Consider When Creating Tags
+# Activity: Creating Tags

-What information is already available on the map?
+1. What information is already available on the map?
-Before choosing tags, identify what information the map already displays through text, labels, or metadata.
+    -Before choosing tags, identify what information the map already displays through text, labels, or metadata.
 Any words that appear on the map itself, including the title, legend labels, species names, place names, or other written elements, will automatically be indexed by ArcGIS and included in search results.
 Because these terms are already searchable, you do not need to repeat them as tags.

-How might different audiences search for this map?
+2. How might different audiences search for this map?
-Think about researchers or casual users.
+    -Think about researchers or casual users.
 Each group may use different search terms or levels of technical language.

-Where did the dataset for the map come from?
+3. Where did the dataset for the map come from?
-Dataset sources often contain standardized terms or community-specific vocabulary that you can reuse.
+    -Dataset sources often contain standardized terms or community-specific vocabulary that you can reuse.

-What is the primary message or purpose of this map?
+4. What is the primary message or purpose of this map?
-Is it showing population, distribution, habitat use, wild vs. domestic presence, or another theme?
+    -Is it showing population, distribution, habitat use, wild vs. domestic presence, or another theme?

-Are there standardized vocabulary terms from Darwin Core or Library of Congress Subject Headings (LCSH) that you can use?
+5. Are there standardized vocabulary terms from Darwin Core or Library of Congress Subject Headings (LCSH) that you can use?
-Using controlled terms supports consistent description and improves discoverability across systems.
+    -Using controlled terms supports consistent description and improves discoverability across systems.

-Which controlled vocabulary lists or codes could you use to describe the geographic location referenced in the map?
+6. Which controlled vocabulary lists or codes could you use to describe the geographic location referenced in the map?
-Examples include ISO 3166 country/province codes or Getty Thesaurus of Geographic Names place names.
+    -Examples include ISO 3166 country/province codes or Getty Thesaurus of Geographic Names place names.

-What synonyms or everyday terms might users use instead of controlled vocabulary?
+7. What synonyms or everyday terms might users use instead of controlled vocabulary?
-Consider common names, informal expressions, or casual phrases someone might use.
+    -Consider common names, informal expressions, or casual phrases someone might use.

 Using these prompts, create a list of 5–10 tags that would help different types of users find this map.